dimitrod/dimitrod-web/README.md

 # dimitrod.com

-A basic portoflio website made using SvelteKit and Express.js.
+A basic portfolio website made using SvelteKit and Express.js.
 <br><br>

 ## Running it locally